Strappazzon/SCAM-Lock-Tool/.github/README.md

 ![SCAM Lock Tool](./images/syskey.png)

-A replacement for SAM Lock Tool (better known as syskey).
-Tech support scammers use syskey to lock their victims out of their computer by encrypting the account credentials stored inside the SAM file.
-With SCAM Lock Tool they won't be able to encrypt SAM.
+Replacement for SAM Lock Tool (better known as syskey), which is used to encrypt the account credentials stored inside the SAM file.
+Tech support scammers use syskey to lock their victims out of their computer, but with SCAM Lock Tool they won't be able to do it.

 ## How to replace syskey